Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- All required files have been submitted according to the directions above
+- All required files, including the cover page, have been submitted according to the directions in the author guidelines.

 - The manuscript files are in Microsoft Word, OpenOffice, or RTF document file format.
 Images are in JPEG or TIFF file formats.